-Non-transparency and low communication in and around the BWP led to social exclusion and misinformation of the general public (Questionnaire X) Citizens, independent and local experts, media and civil society, namely the broad public and the representatives of public interest in general, were not informed adequately and on time about what was happening, What is more, they were not explicitly warned about the actions and consequences and generally were excluded from all planning phases (?).
-It is not surprising at all that several actions in particular (signing the contract between the RS and the investor; unclear circumstance of night terrain clearance in Savamala, setting up legal processes against the media workers who reported about the phantom demolitions for the BWP) were followed by protests of civil sector and thousands of citizens in Belgrade (??).
+Non-transparency and low communication in and around the BWP have led to social exclusion and misinformation of the general public (Questionnaire X) Citizens, independent and local experts, media and civil society, namely the broad public and the representatives of the public interest in general, were not informed adequately and on time about what was happening, What is more, they were not explicitly warned about the actions and consequences and generally were excluded from all planning phases (?).
+It is not surprising at all that several actions in particular (signing the contract between the RS and the investor; the unclear circumstance of the night terrain clearance in Savamala, setting up legal processes against the media workers who reported on the phantom demolitions for the BWP) were followed by protests by the civil sector and thousands of citizens in Belgrade (??).

 The most disastrous effects came from the systematic exclusion of local experts.
-Being bluntly skipped in strategic and planning phases of the project, the educated public, professional and expert organizations and individuals loudly advocated against various aspects of the projects and legal and planning adaptations and changes that accompanied it (?; ?; ?; ?).
-Even though there were multiple competitions, analysis and studies that aimed to optimize the urban design solution for the Sava Amphiteatre and the pertaining waterfront, neither of them were taken into account in the preparatory phase of the BWP (?).
-Not only that vast amount of work and solution framing was wasted, but also the BWP is under threat to entail the exact conflicts and construction deadlocks already predicted in the mentioned documentation (i.e. difficulty of construction on the wetland, threats of flooding because of the low ground level of the Sava waterfront etc.) (?).
+Being bluntly skipped in the strategic and planning phases of the project, the educated public, professional and expert organisations and individuals loudly advocated against various aspects of the projects and the legal and planning adaptations and changes that accompanied it (?; ?; ?; ?).
+Even though there were multiple competitions, analysis and studies that aimed to optimize the urban design solution for the Sava Amphiteatre and the pertaining waterfront, none of them were taken into account in the preparatory phase of the BWP (?).
+Not only was that vast amount of effort and solution framing wasted, but the BWP is also under threat to entail the exact conflicts and construction deadlocks already predicted in the that documentation (i.e. difficulty of construction on the wetland, threats of flooding because of the low ground level of the Sava waterfront etc.) (?).

-National anti-corruption agency in its report on 2013-2018 period presented the detailed analysis of the BWP and the corresponding regulatory framework adaptations.
-All the ambiguities, biases. flaws and deviations in official procedures and documents, and in the work of institutions were analysed by the multidisciplinary expert team and elaborated and precisely referenced in 70 pages of text (?).
+The National Anti-Corruption Agency in its report on the 2013-2018 period presented detailed analysis of the BWP and the corresponding regulatory framework adaptations.
+All the ambiguities, biases. flaws and deviations in official procedures and documents and in the work of institutions were analysed by the multidisciplinary expert team and elaborated and precisely referenced in 70 pages of text (?).

-Apart from the various documents analysing and critisizing the whereabouts of the project by civic sector (wth the NDVBG in front) (?), independent media (?) and international media (?), the professional organizations of architects (?) raised their voices against the project.
-The Association of Serbian Architects (ASA) officially published 2 declarations against the BWP.
-The Association of Belgrade architects (DAB) reacted and officially filed complains against the BWPSPSP and against the changes and adaptations of GUP 2021 in favour of the BWP (?).
+Apart from the various documents analysing and critisizing the whereabouts of the project by the civic sector (wth the NDVBG in front) (?), others raised their voices against the project, including the independent (?) and international media (?) and the professional organisations of architects (?).
+The Association of Serbian Architects (ASA) officially published two declarations against the BWP.
+The Association of Belgrade Architects (DAB) also reacted and officially filed complaints against the BWPSPSP and against the changes and adaptations of GUP 2021 in favour of the BWP (?).

-Finally, the Serbian Academy of Science and Arts (SANU) published a voluminous documents with complains and suggestions concerning this new Spatial Plan for Special Purpose Area.
-The document kept the neutral tone and the authors tried to substantiate their arguments elaborating on the issues of: (o) adequacy of the area for special purposes plan and the planning and legal basis for such attribution; (o) the reliability of 3D model; (o) subordinate function of local institutions; (o) methods, measures and instruments of planning at play; (o) capital investment and infrastructural design solutions; (o) distribution and choice of urban functions for the area; and (o) the choice of the implementation instruments among others (?).
-However, according to several informants, this harsh critic was diluted in the individual engagement of professionals and experts when they are directly, openly confronted with political authorities or when they are offered official engagements (Interview X,Y)
+Finally, the Serbian Academy of Science and Arts (SANU) published voluminous documents with complaints and suggestions concerning this new Spatial Plan for Special Purpose Area.
+The document maintained a neutral tone and the authors tried to substantiate their arguments by elaborating on the issues of: (o) the adequacy of the area for special purposes plan and the planning and legal basis for such attribution; (o) the reliability of the 3D model; (o) the subordinate function of local institutions; (o) the methods, measures and instruments of planning at play; (o) capital investment and infrastructural design solutions; (o) the distribution and choice of urban functions for the area; and (o) the choice of the implementation instruments, among others (?).
+However, according to several informants, this harsh criticism was diluted in the individual engagement of professionals and experts when they were directly, openly confronted by the political authorities or when they were offered official engagements (Interview X,Y)